EmreTaha/Siamese-EMD-for-AMD-Change/README.md

 # Automatic detection and prediction of nAMD activity change  in retinal OCT using Siamese networks and Wasserstein Distance for ordinality

-This repository contains the MICCAI 2024 Mario Challenge - Task1 & Task 2 solution.
+This repository contains the MICCAI 2024 Mario Challenge - Task 1 & Task 2 solution.
 **Current version has only evaluation part, we will release full-code when the challenge is concluded**

 ## Requirements